There are several things you can do to optimize and strengthen your wireless home network for the fastest speeds and most reliable signal:

 If you have multiple Internet access points, turn your device’s Wi-Fi off then back on again

-If you have multiple routers or extenders (known as access points), and you move around your home with your wireless device while connected to the Internet, your device will remain connected to the same access point until it can no longer access the signal.
+If you have multiple extenders (known as access points), and you move around your home with your wireless device while connected to the Internet, your device will remain connected to the same access point until it can no longer access the signal.
 This is true even if there is a stronger signal on another closer access point.
 To get the best signal quality while moving around your home, try turning your Wi-Fi off and back on again.
 Your device will reconnect automatically to the strongest available signal.